Choosing the best multivitamin

 supplement

-There are thousands of multivitamin supplement products on the
+There are hundreds of multivitamin supplement products on the

-market, and choosing the best multivitamin can be confusing.
+market, and choosing the best can be difficult.
 One option is to

 others.
-It is impossible to tell which multivitamin is best suited for you
+It is impossible to tell which is best suited for you

 until you try them and see which one you like or which one makes you feel

 your best over the long run.
-Also, take a break from use at least 1 or 2
+Also, take a break from use at least 2

 Manufactured by a FDA-approved and GMP-certified facility.